 "You are not far from the Kingdom of God."
 Mk 12:34

-Last week I was speaking with a priest friend about the saints we have known.
+Last year I was speaking with a priest friend about the saints we have known.
 Almost all of them were lay people.
 It was not that we were discounting the holiness of priests and religious we knew, but were clearly more touched and challenged by the integrity and faith we encountered in the people we had been sent to serve.
-Not incidentally, the people we both knew were not scholars, but parents, husbands and wives, grandparents and even some children.
+Not incidentally, the people we both knew were not scholars, but parents, husbands and wives and grandparents.
 What they shared in common was their fidelity in the face of very long odds.
 They had faced sickness, death, and poverty with courage and honesty.
-They did not whine about how God had dealt them a poor hand, but were grateful for the God who had accompanied them in their struggles.
+They did not whine about how God had dealt them a poor hand, but were grateful for God who had accompanied them in their struggles.